-Despite the dangers and loneliness of Elizabeth’s work as the keeper of Beaver Island’s Whiskey Point Lighthouse and in Harbor Springs, hers was a wonderful life, she would later write, because it was spent so near the water.
+For 41 years, Elizabeth Whitney Williams trimmed wicks and tended beacons that lit the well-traveled waters of Lake Michigan in the late 1800s—both on Beaver Island and in Harbor Springs.
+Despite the dangers and loneliness of the work, hers was a wonderful life, she would later write, because it was spent so near the water.

 Looking at the defining days of Elizabeth Whitney Williams’ life, it is impossible not to stand in awe of her spirit.
 The period was the early 1870s, and Williams had just lost her young husband of three years.
 He had been the lighthouse keeper at Beaver Island’s Whiskey Point lighthouse and one night had rowed a small boat into a raging storm to save a shipwrecked crew.
 But the storm swept Williams’s husband overboard and his body was never recovered.
 Despite her grief and the hardships that she must have known were to come, it appears Williams never doubted her path.
 She continued to operate the light, propelled by a remarkable sense of duty.